Crazylov3/truonglang-backend-v2/PROJECT_STRUCTURE.md

-# Learnify LMS - Organized Project Structure
+# Giao Duc Thang Long - Organized Project Structure

 ## 📁 Project Overview

-The Learnify LMS API has been reorganized into a scalable, domain-driven architecture with proper separation of concerns.
+The Giao Duc Thang Long API has been reorganized into a scalable, domain-driven architecture with proper separation of concerns.
 This structure follows modern Python/FastAPI best practices and is designed for maintainability and scalability.

 ## 🏗️ Architecture Pattern